Mental Health: Finding the Help You Need

 Psychiatric or mental health nurse.
 This is a specially trained nurse with a bachelor’s, master’s, or doctoral degree.
 Mental health nurses can assess and treat illnesses.
 They do case management and psychotherapy.
 In some states, some psychiatric nurses with advanced training can prescribe and monitor medicine.
 They are called advanced practice registered nurses or APRNs.

 Licensed professional counselor.
 A counselor has a master’s degree in psychology, counseling, or a similar discipline and has postgraduate experience.
-Counselors may provide services that include diagnosis and counseling.
+Licensed counselors may provide services that include diagnosis and counseling.
 They don’t prescribe or monitor medicines.

 You may get medicines from a psychiatrist and psychotherapy from another mental health provider (a psychologist or LCSW).
 If so, think about signing a waiver of confidentiality.
 This lets the providers share your clinical information.
 This clinical coordination helps ensure safe care.
 Know which provider you should call during a crisis.